 misconceptions about supplements that have made their way into the wellness canon.
 What can they actually do for your health?
-Do they really work, and even which ones you should be taking.
-According to experts, there are a number of things that people often believe about supplements that just aren't true at all.
+Do they really work?
+And which ones should you be taking?
+Experts say that people often believe certain myths about vitamins and supplements that just aren’t true at all.

 When it comes to deciding what to take, it can be tempting to just hop on whatever is trending at the moment or take whatever your friends swear by.
 But this method doesn't take into consideration your specific lifestyle, health needs, and more.
 Instead, experts suggest talking to your doctor about what your body, specifically, could use a boost of, as well as doing quality research.
 Your doctor should know about

 supplements you're taking anyway, as they could interfere with any prescriptions you're on.

 If They're Natural, They're Good For You